kosso/TiScreenRecorder/README.md

 TiScreenRecorder
 ===========================================

-A simple Titanium module for iOS screen recording. (in progress)
+A simple Appcelerator Titanium module for iOS screen recording. (in progress)

 Currently saves video directly to the camera roll.